falaelcom/raw-profiler/README.md

 * Any log files prefixed by a timestamp different from the current timestamp are considered orphans and are archived in a zip file named `<timestamp>-orphaned.zip`, where `<timestamp>` is generated based on the current time at the moment of archiving (the name of the zip-file is different from the timestamps of the archived orphaned log files).
 * The timestamp is generated when the file logger object is first created and is regenerated every time the currently accumulated log files are archived.
-* `__pf.createFileLogger` and `__pf.createDataCollectorServer` accept a `logRequestArchivingModulo` parameter.
-This value causes the file logger to try to archivate current log files on every `logRequestArchivingModulo`-th logging request rather than on every logging request.

 Placing Profiling Hit Points In Code
 --------------------------------------------